Prince Amedeo of Belgium

-Prince Amedeo of Belgium, Archduke of Austria-Este (Amedeo Marie Joseph Carl Pierre Philippe Paola Marcus d'Aviano; born 21 February 1986) is a grandson of King Albert II of Belgium, and thus a member of the Belgian royal family.
-He is also heir-apparent to the headship of the House of Austria-Este, a cadet branch of the House of Habsburg-Lorraine, and is sixth in line to the throne of Belgium.
+Amedeo of Austria-Este (Habsburg-Lorraine) (Amedeo Marie Joseph Carl Pierre Philippe Paola Marcus d'Aviano; born 21 February 1986), Prince of Belgium, is a grandson of King Albert II of Belgium, and thus a member of the Belgian royal family.
+He is also heir-apparent to the headship of the House of Austria-Este, a cadet branch (originally a tertiogeniture, later a secundogeniture) of the House of Habsburg-Lorraine, and is sixth in line to the throne of Belgium.

 Birth and family

 Amedeo was born on 21 February 1986 at the Saint-Luc University Hospital in Woluwe-Saint-Lambert, Belgium, as the first child and elder son of Lorenz, Archduke of Austria-Este, and Princess Astrid of Belgium.
 He bears the same given name as his paternal great-grandfather, Prince Amedeo, Duke of Aosta.
 His godparents are his maternal uncle, King Philippe and grandmother, Queen Paola of Belgium.

 Amedeo himself is godfather to his cousin, Princess Elisabeth, Duchess of Brabant.
 Amedeo has one younger brother, Joachim (b.
-1991), and three younger sisters: Maria Laura (b.
+1991), and three younger sisters, Maria Laura (b.
 1988), Luisa Maria (b.
 1995) and Laetitia Maria (b.
 2003).

-He was baptised and married by the archbishop of Mechelen-Brussels, Cardinal Danneels.
+He was baptised and married by the archbishop of Mechelen-Brussels, Godfried Cardinal Danneels.